irobson/jgenderize/README.md

 Simple Java extension to know the gender of a given name.

-You want to know a gender of "John" ?
+What is the gender for "John" ?

 ```java
     Genderize api = GenderizeIoAPI.create();